SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 Essentially, EBS is a virtual hard disk drive in the cloud (used by EC2).
 Every server has a disk.

+* One EBS Volume can be attached to one EC2 instance at a time, hence, no other EC2 instance can connect to that EBS Provisioned IOPS Volume.
-EBS provides persistent block storage *volumes* for EC2 instances.
+* EBS provides persistent block storage volumes for EC2 instances.

+## AZs and Regions

 Each EBS volume is *automatically replicated* within its Availability Zone (providing availability and durability in case of component failure).

-You can change EBS volume sizes on the fly, including size and storage type.

 Volumes will *always be in the same availability zone* as the EC2 instance.